How to Make a Budget in 7 Simple Steps

 There are one of three options.

-For the purposes of this step, we are talking about how to pay for things on a daily basis.
+For this step, we are talking about how to pay for things on a daily basis.
 Groceries?
 Gas?
 Eating out?
 Clothing?

-What will work for you to stay within budget?
+What payment types will work for you to stay within budget?

-Do you tend to go over budget on a consistent basis?
-Then, maybe using cash is essential for your success.
-Find the best cash envelopes or the best cash envelope wallets to fit your style.
+Do you tend to go over budget consistently?
+Then, maybe using cash envelope system is essential for your success.

 how to budget with credit cards

 If you like to use credit card rewards for extra money.
-That is 100% okay, if and only if, you are able to pay off the balance in full each and every month.
+That is 100% okay, if and only if, you can pay off the balance in full every month.

 By using a credit card, it takes more discipline to track your purchases and stay within budget.